whypam/Express-Static-Route-Starter/README.md

 1. Add the content you picked above as plain HTML elements in `index.html`.
 2. Use external CSS (`style.css`) to style `index.html`.
-3. Make sure `index.html` is placed in the root folder you defined in `index.js`, and `index.html` references to `style.css` correcly.
+3. Make sure `index.html` is placed in the root folder you defined in `index.js` (Notes: this root folder may be different from the root folder this repo.
+This root folder defined in `index.js` is for Express to serve `index.html`
+4. Make sure `index.html` references to `style.css` correcly.
-4. For each of the items, add text content labeling the items, like titles, tags, and descriptions.
+5. For each of the items, add text content labeling the items, like titles, tags, and descriptions.
 You will probably find it helpful to group the item with the text in an enclosing `<div>` or `<section>`.
-5. For videos, you'll need to use `<iframe>`
+6. For videos, you'll need to use `<iframe>`
-6. Add a site title, a page description, and any other text content you want to include on the page.
+7. Add a site title, a page description, and any other text content you want to include on the page.

 ### Add JavaScript for User Interaction